davidosomething/16.davidosomething.com/md/_posts/whitespace-in-vim.md

 EditorConfig users will automatically be conforming to your whitespace standards.

-There are two EditorConfig plugins for Vim.
+There are three EditorConfig plugins for Vim.
 The official one, [editorconfig/editorconfig-vim] requires Vim to be compiled with Python support (or takes some configuration to use a binary), so check in command mode (`:has('python')` or `:has('python3')`) or starting vim with the `--version`